Each Friday, I’ll post links to 3–5 resources from around the web you may want to check out.

 I’m so glad it’s You.
 None of it makes sense to me, but it was done in perfect wisdom.
 Who else could be trusted to wound like this?
 All Your works are perfect, and You are infinite in wisdom.
 I trust that Your ways are higher that my ways, and Your thoughts than my thoughts.
 I’m so glad it’s You.

 On the WPCA Blog This Week

-This week on the blog we published an article I wrote called My Favorite Benediction.
+This week on the blog we published an article I wrote called What Makes a Good Friend?
 If you haven’t already seen it, check it out!